-The Galaxy S3 displaced the Galaxy Note as the top dog smartphone at Samsung but there's more than meets the eye.
-Both phones are very similar but there are some fundamental differences.
+The Galaxy S3 displaced the Galaxy Note as the top dog smartphone at

 Both use a Mali-400MP GPU although the Galaxy S3 is expected to perform better in benchmarks compared its older brother.